Menu Close

 6. Falun and Kopparbergslagen

 • What?
-The historic industrial landscape in Dalarna around Stora Kopparberget and Falun, including the Falu copper mine.
+The historic industrial landscape in Dalarna around Stora Kopparberget and Falun, and among others Falu copper mine.

 • Why World Heritage?
 "Mining ceased at the end of the 20th century, but over many centuries it has had a strong influence on technical, economic, social and political development in Sweden and Europe."